SBA 7(a) Acquisition Loans: Financing Business Acquisitions

 Repayment Terms

-Terms: Up to 25 years for real estate purchases and up to 10 years for equipment and working capital.
+Terms: Up to 25 years for real estate purchases, 10 years for equipment and working capital.

 Eligibility Criteria for Purchasers